Glossary of terms

 Campaign: A campaign is where all the details relating to one project can be found.
-This is where you can view illegal links MUSO has scanned and issue takedowns for them.
+This is where you can view illegal links MUSO has found and issue takedowns for them.

 DMCA: The Digital Millennium Copyright Act (DMCA) is a United States copyright law that implements two 1996 treaties of the World Intellectual Property Organization (WIPO).
 Many infringing sites have accepted this as a standard takedown procedure.